Create a Skill / Agent / Team Repository

 README.mdfirst - If

-README.mdis missing, Marketplace falls back toSKILL.md
+README.mdis missing, Marketplace falls back toSKILL.md/AGENTS.md

 Visibility rules